My name is Mo Fakhro (Mohamed Adel Fakhro). I am a businessman, a writer, and an academic; A father, a son, and a husband.

 After finishing high school in 1996, I moved to the United States to further my education.
 I was accepted to Cornell University in the United States, which I went to for one year, starting with a combined major in Electrical Engineering and Economics.

 While Cornell is itself an excellent university, I was driven from my high school days to go to Stanford to be a part of the entrepreneurial technology culture that I had read so much about but was not able to be a part of (Stanford had not accepted me for my freshman year).
-On my second try, I applied to and was accepted to Stanford in 1997, and became the first Bahraini to attend Stanford in modern times.
+On my second try, I applied to and was accepted to Stanford in 1997, and became the first Bahraini to attend Stanford.

 I majored in Economics at Stanford, and came to the realization that all of the major companies over history had developed, more than anything else, by being part of high growth industries.
 Companies that succeed focus on being a part of what will be the major industries of the future.
 I decided to dedicate my career efforts to achieve extraordinary returns by predicting macroeconomic trends and allocating capital to monetize those predictions.